DRLEdition19/profork-OFICIAL/README.md

 - **YOUTUBE-MUSIC**: A desktop client for YouTube Music.
 - **YOUTUBE (TV UI)**: A desktop client with a TV-optimized interface for YouTube.

 ---

+## HOW TO REMOVE AN APPIMAGE APP:
+Remove the app folder in /userdata/system/pro/ and the launcher in ports if present;
+the icon in the F1-applications menu will disappear after restart.

+## HOW TO REMOVE THE ARCH CONTAINER:
+Launch the Arch Container menu and selct Uninstall option

+## HOW TO REMOVE DOCKER APPS:
+Use PORTAINER https/port 9443 or DOCKER CLI and delete any custom folders (e.g. ~/jellyfin)

+## HOW TO REMOVE DOCKER:
+Edit ~/custom.sh, delete batocera-containers line, then after rebooting delete ~/batcera-container ~/container folders/apps

+## HOW TO REMOVE CASAOS
+Edit ~/custom.sh, delete batoera-casaos line, then after removing delete ~/batocera-casaos folder

+---